 Researchers Bring HIV Education to Parolees and Probationers

 From the September 2016 Desktop News | Due to overcrowding in Alabama prisons, the state recently began diverting felons with lesser charges into parole and probation programs.
-One unexpected outcome, however, was […]
+One unexpected outcome, however, was that these convicted offenders, who fall in a higher risk bracket for HIV, no longer had access to the HIV education classes routinely offered in prison.
+Wanting to close this educational gap and bring free HIV testing to those willing to participate, Dr. Bronwen Lichtenstein, UA professor of criminal justice, […]

-Read More… from Researchers Bring HIV Education to Parolees and Probationers
+Read More from Researchers Bring HIV Education to Parolees and Probationers

 A&S in the News – August 5-11

 What if we never named the shooters?
 NBC 9 (Denver, Colo.) – Aug.
-6 It’s a question that psychologists and journalists increasingly wrestle with: Are the people who engage in […]
+6 It’s a question that psychologists and journalists increasingly wrestle with: Are the people who engage in public violence trying to become famous, and would it help if the media stopped naming and showing them? … There are many theories about the factors that contribute to public violence.
+Criminologist Adam Lankford from the University of Alabama is concerned about the power of celebrity in present day U.S. […]

 Resisting Tuberculosis Testing

-From the August 2016 Desktop News | When the rate of tuberculosis in Marion, Alabama, spiked in 2014 and 2015, killing four people and infecting more than 150 others, public health officials […]
+From the August 2016 Desktop News | When the rate of tuberculosis in Marion, Alabama, spiked in 2014 and 2015, killing four people and infecting more than 150 others, public health officials offered free testing and treatment to stop the outbreak—but few were willing to participate until monetary compensation was offered as an incentive.
+The resistance perplexed Dr. Bronwen Lichtenstein, a professor in the Department of Criminal Justice, and when she learned that junior psychology major Towanda Pettway, a first-generation college student […]

 When Fame Breeds Infamy: Shooters Who Want Attention, a Growing Phenomenon

-From the 2016 Celebrating Excellence | With at least two attention-driven mass shootings in the last year, it has never been more important to accurately understand the minds of killers—especially […]
+From the 2016 Celebrating Excellence | With at least two attention-driven mass shootings in the last year, it has never been more important to accurately understand the minds of killers—especially those who kill for fame.
+Dr. Adam Lankford, an associate professor in the Department of Criminal Justice, has been studying fame-seeking mass shooters since the aftermath of 9/11.
+In the past year, his research on the subject has been cited by The New York Times, The Washington Post, and The […]

-Read More… from When Fame Breeds Infamy: Shooters Who Want Attention, a Growing Phenomenon
+Read More from When Fame Breeds Infamy: Shooters Who Want Attention, a Growing Phenomenon